PKua007/rampack/doc/input-file.md

 ```

 Disables box scaling.
 As a consequence, box remains constant, thus NVT simulation is performed. `pressure` becomes
-redundant and can be left out of the simulation environment
+redundant and can be left out of the simulation environment.